Nash Bridges: Premise

 Nash Bridges stars Don Johnson as the eponymous Nash Bridges, an inspector (and later captain) with the San Francisco Police Department's elite "Special Investigations Unit".
 The show begins with Bridges in his 40s, twice-divorced, and co-parenting his teenage daughter, Cassidy (Jodi Lyn O'Keefe).
 Nash convinces recently retired Inspector Joe Dominguez (Cheech Marin), to return to the force and partner with him.
 Nash and Joe cruise the streets of San Francisco in Nash's 1971 Plymouth Barracuda convertible, a gift from Nash's brother Bobby just before Bobby left for the Vietnam War.
 The car was originally to be painted Curious Yellow, but was switched to factory Caterpillar Yellow, due to lighting and camera appearances.
 The car was portrayed by several replicas of a 1971 Hemi 'Cuda convertible.

 Bobby Bridges was reported as MIA, but turns up in the season 3 episode "Revelations", played by Jan-Michael Vincent.
-Nash's father, Nick (James Gammon), suffers from mild dementia and has a habit of getting kicked out of nursing homes.
+Nash's father, Nick (James Gammon), has mild dementia and has a habit of getting kicked out of nursing homes.
 He eventually moves in with Nash, and is often involved in comic subplots that are intertwined with some of the show's dark humor themes.

 Aiding Nash in his police work is the technically savvy Harvey Leek (Jeff Perry), a middle-aged "Deadhead" (a die hard Grateful Dead fan).
 Another is the young, hotheaded Evan Cortez (Jaime P. Gomez), who has an off-and-on relationship with Cassidy.
 In later seasons, other inspectors and supporting characters were added or removed from the cast.

 For the first sixteen episodes, the commander of the SIU was Lieutenant A. J. Shimamura (Cary-Hiroyuki Tagawa), a character who was said to have returned to his native Hawaii after failing to be promoted to captain.
 Shimamura's departure opened the door for Bridges to be promoted to captain and given command of the SIU.